polkadot-ui/library/docs/README.md

 Functional React components for Polkadot dApps.

-- Polkicon](https://polkadot-ui.github.io/polkicon): A light-weight and customisable Polkadot Icon.
+- Polkicon: A light-weight and customisable Polkadot Icon.

 - Extensions Provider: Discover available web3 exensions and manage their status.